thaffenden/pkb/README.md

 ### Fields

-You can see an example of the config file format in the [example.json](./example.json) in the root of this repo.
+You can see an example of the config file format in the [example.config.json](./schema/example.config.json) in the schema directory.

-- `directory` - the directory you want to store all of your notes in.
-- `editor` - the editor to use to open notes after they have been created.
-- `templates` - the options for the different types of notes you might want to create.
+Make sure you add the `$schema` directive to the top of your config file to for in editor assistance and descriptions of what fields are used for.

 ### Expanding values in templates